JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 **Bring more value to the company than what's expected of you.
 Then ask to be compensated for it.**

 Your current salary was set some time in the past.
-Either it's your starting salary or it's your starting salary plus some incremental raises over time.
-When your current salary was set, there were certain expectations for what you would do to earn that salary–to justify the cost to the company.
+Either it's your original starting salary or it's your starting salary plus some incremental raises over time.
+When your current salary was set, the company had expectations for what you would do to earn that salary.

-So if you want to make more than your current salary, you need to bring more value than was expected of you when your salary was set.
-The company's goal is to make money, so you add more value by helping the company make money.
+So if you want to make *more* than your current salary, you need to bring *more value* than was expected of you when your salary was set.
+The company's ultimate goal is to make money, so you add more value by helping the company make money.

 > "But I'm a software developer.
 I don't have anything to do with sales!
 How am I supposed to do that?"

-Yes, generating revenue is one way to help the company make more money, and you're right that writing software often doesn't directly correlate to revenue.
+Generating revenue is *one way* to help the company make more money, and you're right that writing software usually doesn't directly contribute to revenue.
 But "generate revenue" is only one of *three* ways you can help the company make money.

-Here are the three main ways you can add value to your company: drive revenue, reduce costs, reduce cycle time.
-If you focus on activities that do one more of those, you'll add value to your company.
+**Here are the three main ways you can add value to your company: drive revenue, reduce costs, reduce cycle time.** Focus on activities that do one more of those and you'll add value to your company.

 ***Stop right here and think of ways you could drive more revenue, reduce costs, or reduce cycle time on your projects.***